Income Restricted Apartments: How to Find Them [2025]

 This post covers what income restricted housing is and how to find income restricted apartments.
 Learn if you're eligible and how much they cost.

-It’s no surprise that the demand for affordable rental housing is so high with the country’s consistent increase in rent prices.
-If you’ve tried looking for low-income housing, you’ve likely found it to be challenging.
+As rent prices increase, the demand for affordable rental housing also rises, making income-restricted or income-based apartments increasingly difficult to find.
+If you’ve tried looking for low-income housing, you’ve likely found it to be a challenge.

-Most commonly, you will find apartment communities that are fully designated as income-restricted apartments.
-In some cases, however, you will find communities with a blend of both market-rent and income-restricted apartments within it.
+You will commonly find apartment communities that are fully designated as income-restricted apartments.
+In some cases, however, you will find communities with a blend of both market-rent and income-restricted apartments within them.

 What Are Income-Restricted Apartments

-The Great Depression stirred up a lot of financial unrest, and with it came a significant housing crisis.
+The Great Depression sparked widespread financial unrest, accompanied by a significant housing crisis.
 The concern was so considerable that the federal government became heavily involved in providing affordable housing during the financial hardship.

 The federal efforts would become known as the Housing and Urban Development (HUD) agency, which eventually developed into the U.S. Department of Agriculture’s Rural Development department.

-In 1937, the Affordable Housing Act was passed, creating multiple measures to help develop new and affordable rental housing, all while subsidizing costs associated with operating income-restricted apartments.
+In 1937, the Affordable Housing Act was passed, introducing several measures to facilitate the development of new and affordable rental housing, while also subsidizing the costs associated with operating income-restricted apartments.

 What Is Section 8 Housing?

 In the same year as the Affordable Housing Act, Section 8 housing was created under the Section 8 Housing Act of 1937.
-This section is still run by the federal government today and explicitly details the housing choice voucher program, which allows tenants to receive federal vouchers for housing in any development that participates in the program.
+This section, still run by the federal government today, explicitly details the Housing Choice Voucher Program, which allows tenants to receive federal vouchers for housing in any development that participates in the program.

 While Section 8 housing vouchers are still available, the Act has also evolved into Section 42 housing, which was a part of the Tax Reform Act of 1986.
 In this iteration, the IRS code provides incentives to investors building affordable housing in the form of tax credits.